 NCSA Resource Center

-What is an NCSA/PEP?
+What is an NCSA?

 Whereby the ideal candidate is a statewide organization, the ideal message is one of importance to a vast majority of people within the state.
 Those who find NCSA/PEP campaigns to be most successful are those who have a distinct branding message, have a cause or issue that is important to the state as a whole and who has an “issue” with a long window of time.
 I.e. a 20-week campaign is more measurable and more easily spread than a 6-week campaign.